wezside/Toolkit/README.md

 Change log since build .0100
 =======
+* New decorator added: Interactive - changes any UIElement into a button.
 * Added support for automatically assigning Class names as styleNames
 * Removed inheritCSS and parent injection of styleName and styleManager to children.
 Explicitely set what is needed on each UIElement instead.
 This proves cleaner code and more readable from a third perspective.